Are you e-Invoice ready? Get your free compliance assessment score in 5 minutes -Are you e-Invoice ready?Take the test now

 How Does It Work?

 Spain uses different systems for B2G and B2B.
 B2G invoices flow through FACe, the central government procurement platform, using the FacturaE format.
-B2B invoices will be exchanged between businesses in structured formats (FacturaE, UBL, or CII).
+B2B invoices will be exchanged via a free public platform developed by the AEAT (Tax Agency) or through private platforms, which must interoperate with all market platforms to prevent vendor lock-in.
+Under Royal Decree 238/2026, the AEAT public platform must be available at least 2 months before the first compliance deadline.
+Invoices must be in structured formats (FacturaE, UBL, or CII).

 Veri*factu operates as a real-time reporting layer.
 Invoicing software must be certified to report invoice data to AEAT as each invoice is generated.
 This is separate from the invoice exchange itself and acts as a digital audit trail.